abd2re/ib-notes-save/_EE.md

 ---
 # Find EE subject
 > [!
 Question]
-> To what extent are convolutional neural networks viable for converting  ?
+> To what extent are convolutional neural networks for   ?